yangdongbjcn/webincluder/README.md

 WI is based on PHP programming language.
 The PHP function 'include' is used to include page components into a complete web page.

-Please do not change the names of folders 'web' and 'server', because these names are used to determine the absolute path.
+Please do not change the names of folders 'exampleweb', 'zlrqweb' and 'zlrqserver', because these names are used to determine the absolute path.

-Please make sure there is only one 'web' in any URL of your website.
-Please make sure there is only one 'server' in any URL of your website.
+Please make sure there names are unique in any URL of your website.
+And this is the biggest problem of this project.

-If you have to change these two folder names, please modify the basepath.js and basepath.php, replace 'web' and 'server' with your own names.
+If you have to change these two folder names, please modify the basepath.js and basepath.php, replace 'exampleweb' and other names with your own names.

-(1) Subfolder "2018_webincluder"
+（1） Subfolder "exampleweb"

 It is the simplest example of webincluder.
 It does not contain any backend codes.

-(2) Subfolder "2019_webchart_php_js"
+（2） Subfolder "zlrqweb"

 This example contains both frontend and backend codes.
-The frontend codes are in the folder 'web', and the backend codes are in the folder 'server'.
+The frontend codes are in the folder 'zlrqweb', and the backend codes are in the folder 'zlrqserver'.

 This example is about generating online charts for patent analysis.

-（3）If you have any question, please search 'yangdongpatent' in WeChat App.
+（3） If you have any question, please search 'yangdongpatent' in WeChat App.

 Please visit http://zlrq.cn, for a simple online patent analysis toolkit.